Lawyers for Uninsured and Underinsured Motorist Accidents in North Carolina

 There is no obligation and you won’t pay any attorney fees unless we win your case and you receive compensation.
 Call 1-800-525-7111 and let an experienced North Carolina car accident lawyer at Riddle & Brantley help.

-Uninsured and Underinsured Coverage in North Carolina
+Uninsured and Underinsured Coverage in North Carolina Car Accident Cases

-Filing a UI / UIM claim against your own insurance company can be daunting.
+Filing a UM / UIM claim against your own insurance company can be daunting.
 Many people are surprised to discover that their own insurance company won’t offer a fair settlement.
 At Riddle and Brantley, we have spent decades working with these types of claims and know how to handle the insurance companies.
 We can assist you in filing your uninsured or underinsured motorist claim and will fight to ensure that you get the compensation you deserve.

 For a FREE consultation with an experienced uninsured driver attorney serving North Carolina, please call 1-800-525-7111 or complete the fast and convenient form below.